Skip to Content

 • American English: The team is playing well today.

-• American English: My family is all very different from each other.
+• American English: My family is going on holiday.

 • The police are investigating the crime.